 I know what you’re thinking.
 4 days before Christmas, and she finally decides to post a recipe?
 And I call myself a food blogger.

 Let’s just say things have been pretty busy behind the scenes over here.
-I’ve been working long hours creating my new online course just for you!
+I’ve been working long hours.
 I’ve been working on all the normal preparations for Christmas.
 Plus we’ve been searching far and wide for the perfect addition to our family… in the fur-baby sense, that is.